Matjaz12/Canny-Edge-Detector/README.md

 ## Usage
 You can run the code using: `python3 canny.py <in_image_path> <in_image_path> <display>`.

-For example the following reads image 0014.png and saves detected edges into 0014E.png
+For example the following reads image ./data/0014.png and saves detected edges into ./data/0014E.png

-`python3 canny.py 0014.png 0014E.png 0`
+`python3 canny.py ./data/0014.png ./data/0014E.png 0`

+## Evaluation

+To evaluate the detector simply run `python3 eval.py`.
+This computes and saves edges for each image in the ./data directory.